unlaunch/documentation/_docs/managingflags/projects-and-environments.md

 ### Create, Edit & Delete Environments

-You can create, edit and delete enviroments from *Projects* tab in [Settings](https://app.unlaunch.io/settings) page from your [Unlaunch Console](https://app.unlaunch.io/).
+You can create, edit and delete environments from the *Projects* tab in the [Settings](https://app.unlaunch.io/settings) page from your [Unlaunch Console](https://app.unlaunch.io/).

 ## Organization, Project, Environments Hierarchy Diagram